The First Steps After an Auto Accident

 Insurance companies count on the fact that you probably don’t know how much you can actually recover in damages.
 They can sound very convincing, and will attempt to coerce you into signing a waiver that absolves them from responsibility, or to settle for a relatively small amount.

+Your insurance company is legally obligated to follow through on the terms of its contract with you.
 Do not accept an offer, sign any waiver, or cash any checks from an insurance company without first consulting Bohrer and Brady car accident attorneys.

 About No Pay, No Play